Ishita2015/AmazonFresh_ItemsDetails/README.md

 4. Now, you can provide the list of items of your choice in `ApplicationConfig.properties` and run the `testng.xml` as TestNG suite.

-5. Check the details in `ResultsData` folder.
+5. Check the detailed report in `ResultsData` folder.